Technische Universität Berlin: Rankings

+According to the QS World University Rankings 2025, TU Berlin was ranked 147th globally, making it the 8th best university in the country.
+In the Times Higher Education World University Rankings for 2023, the institution was ranked 136th globally and within the 12–13th range nationally.
+The Academic Ranking of World Universities for 2023 positions TU Berlin within the 201–300 range globally and the 10–19 range within Germany.

 Measured by the number of top managers in the German economy, TU Berlin ranked 11th in 2019.

-According to the research report of the German Research Foundation (DFG) from 2018, TU Berlin ranks 24th absolute among German universities across all scientific disciplines.
-Thereby TU Berlin ranks 9th absolute in natural sciences and engineering.
+According to the research report of the German Research Foundation (DFG) from 2018, TU Berlin ranked 24th absolute among German universities across all scientific disciplines.
+Thereby TU Berlin ranked 9th absolute in natural sciences and engineering.
 The TU Berlin took 14th place absolute in computer science and 5th place absolute in electrical engineering.
 In a competitive selection process, the DFG selects the best research projects from researchers at universities and research institutes and finances them.
 The ranking is thus regarded as an indicator of the quality of research.

-In the 2017 Times Higher Education World University Rankings, globally the TU Berlin ranks 82nd overall (7th in Germany), 40th in the field of Engineering & Technology (3rd in Germany) and 36th in Computer science discipline (4th in Germany), making it one of the top 100 universities worldwide in all three measures.
+In the 2017 Times Higher Education World University Rankings, the TU Berlin ranked 40th in the field of Engineering & Technology (3rd in Germany) and 36th in Computer science discipline (4th in Germany), making it one of the top 100 universities worldwide in all three measures.

-As of 2016, TU Berlin is ranked 164th overall and 35th in the field of Engineering & Technology according to the British QS World University Rankings.
-It is one of Germany's highest ranked universities in statistics and operations research and in Mathematics according to QS.
+As of 2016, TU Berlin was ranked 35th in the field of Engineering & Technology according to the British QS World University Rankings.
+It was one of Germany's highest ranked universities in statistics and operations research and in Mathematics according to QS.